 The amount you’re being paid for the current period arrives on your first pay stub, which is quite easy to understand.

-Your pay stub is an official record of you and your employer to confirm the evidence that they have paid you a fair amount and their accountability as an employer.
-This means that the evidence is available there in black & white to evidence exactly what the amount has been released and on what date.
+Your pay stub is an official record of you and your employer, confirming the evidence that they have paid you a fair amount and their accountability as an employer.
+This means that the evidence is available in black and white to show precisely what the amount has been released and on what date.

 A check number on a pay stub is a reference number for the employer’s department’s use.
-Generally, you don’t have to worry about a check number on a pay stub as it is a process of executing the various paychecks sent to employees to employers.
+Generally, you don’t have to worry about a check number on a pay stub, as it is a process of executing the various paychecks sent to employees by employers.

-A check number is a route for finding a definite paycheck when an employee has questions about his earnings or deductions.
-For example, your paycheck number is 1 and next month, it gets flipped to 2; then the paycheck number is the total number of paychecks you have received to date.
+A check number is a way for an employee to find a definite paycheck when he has questions about his earnings or deductions.
+For example, if your paycheck number is 1 and then flips to 2 next month, the paycheck number is the total number of paychecks you have received to date.
 Searching for the employee number and the number of paychecks will land the accountant on the right payslip.

-If you have received a check with a pay stub attached, then the number will have the same check number printed on the check to show that the two documents are attached.
+If you have received a check with a pay stub attached, the same check number will be printed on the check to show that the two documents are attached.
 You just deposit the check into your bank account and keep the stub for your records.

 In this process, if anything goes sideways, the check number means you can connect the joints to find out where it went wrong, and then you can work it out with your employer and involve the bank to resolve the issue.
 It works like a receipt to view what you’re eligible to receive from your employer.